Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond: Results on general sets

 \begin{Corollary} Let $\G$ (resp.\ $\F$) be a complete subspace of $\pmRX$ (resp.\ $\pmRY$) for some sets $\X$ and $\Y$, with both $\F$ and $\G$ satisfying \Cref{assumption:proper}.
 Let $J$ be a (max,+)-isomorphism from $\F$ onto $\G$.
 Assume that $\{\delta^\top_{y}\}_{y\in\Y}\subset \F$ and $\{\delta^\top_{x}\}_{x\in\X}\subset \G$.
 Then the statements of \Cref{thm:max_plus_isophi_general} hold, in particular there exists $g:\X\to\R$ and a bijective $\phi:\X\to\Y$ such that $Jf=g+f\circ \phi$. \end{Corollary} \begin{proof} Fix $x\in\X$ and $y\in\Y$, $\la\in\R$ and $\la'\in\R$.
 By definition \eqref{eq:def_e_x}, we have that $e_x=\delta^\top_{x}$ and $e'_y=\delta^\top_{y}$.
 Moreover $[\delta^\top_{x}+\la]$ is maximal since if there exists $h\in\G$ and $\alpha\in\R$ such that $\delta^\top_{x}+\la\le h+\alpha$, then $h=\delta^\top_{x}+h(x)$, similarly $[\delta^\top_{y}+\la']$ is maximal.
 Moreover \Cref{lem:prop_e_x} guarantees that these are the only maximal Archimedean classes, and \Cref{claim:archimd_preserved} shows that $J$ sends an $f\in\F$ with $[f]$ maximal onto a $Jf\in\G$ with $[Jf]$ maximal.
 Hence we ``send Dirac masses onto Dirac masses'' and \Cref{thm:max_plus_isophi_general}~\ref{it_J_e_x} holds.

 \end{proof} We will often meet in the sequel sets containing the Dirac masses.
-The other simple sets are the ones behaving like Lipschitz functions: \begin{Remark}[When $\G$ is inf and sup-stable] We have shown in \cite[Proposition 6.2]{aubin2022tropical} that complete subspaces $\G\subset\R^\X$ that are both inf and sup-stable can always be described as the set of 1-Lipschitz functions for a weak $\pmR$-valued metric $\tilde d:\X\times \X \to \pmR$ and $\tilde d(z,x)=e_x(z)$.
+The other simple sets are the ones behaving like Lipschitz functions: \begin{Remark}[When $\G$ is inf and sup-stable] We have shown in \cite[Proposition 6.2]{aubin2022tropical} that complete subspaces $\G\subset\R^\X$ that are both inf and sup-stable can always be described as the set of 1-Lipschitz functions for the weak $\pmR$-valued metric $\tilde d:\X\times \X \to \pmR$ with $\tilde d(z,x)=e_x(z)$.
 For inf-stable sets $\G$, the $e_x$ are (relatively)-inf-irreducible functions.
 It is possible sometimes to show they are the only ones even without resorting to Archimedean classes.
-For instance, for the set $\G_{\nearrow}^\R$ of increasing functions from $\pmR$ to $\pmR$, consider a candidate inf-irreducible $f$ and take $x_0\in\Dom(f)\cap \R$, $A_0=\{x\in\R\,|\, f(x)> f(x_0)\}$, then $f=\inf[\sup(f(x_0),f),f+i_{A_0}]$, which forces $f=e_{x'_0}+\la_0$ for some $x'_0\in\pmR$, and for $x'_0=+\infty$ we recover the inf-irreducible constant functions, which are Busemann points.
+For instance, for the set $\G_{\nearrow}^\R$ of increasing functions from $\pmR$ to $\pmR$, consider a candidate inf-irreducible $f$ and take $x_0\in\Dom(f)\cap \R$, $A_0=\{x\in\R\,|\, f(x)> f(x_0)\}$, then $f=\inf[\sup(f(x_0),f),f+\delta_{A_0}]$ where $\delta_{A_0}$ is the indicator function of $A_0$.
+This forces $f=e_{x'_0}+\la_0$ for some $x'_0\in\pmR$, and for $x'_0=+\infty$ we recover the inf-irreducible constant functions, which are Busemann points.
 So \Cref{thm:max_plus_isophi_general}-\ref{it_J_e_x} holds for all (max,+)-isomorphisms $J:\G_{\nearrow}^\R\to\G_{\nearrow}^\R$ since they preserve inf-irreducibility.
-This is a case where there are no maximal Archimedean classes as discussed in \Cref{rmk:no_max_archimedean}.
+This is a case where there are no maximal Archimedean classes as discussed in Remark~\ref{rmk:no_max_archimedean}.
 As we will see in \Cref{sec:Busemann_Lip} and hinted at already in \Cref{lem:prop_e_x}, maximal Archimedean classes when they exist allow to separate within inf-irreducible points the $e_x$ from the horoboundary elements, among which the Busemann points. \end{Remark}